ColoradoSchoolOfMines/mozzarella/README.md

 [TurboGears](http://turbogears.com/).

-The steps below assume that you know how to use the [Linux command line](INTROCOMMANDLINE.md) and how use git and github.
-The two links will take you to a starter guide created by
+The steps below assume that you know how to use the [Linux command line](INTROCOMMANDLINE.md) and how use [git and github](INTROGIT.md).
+The two links will take you to a starter guide created by the club.

 ## Setting up your Development Environment